PG Certificate (Postgraduate Certificate) Clinical Neuropsychology PracticeFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Certificate in Clinical Neuropsychology Practice.

 A clinical doctorate (DClinPsych) plus an undergraduate degree or equivalent qualification in psychology or similar.
 You must also be registered as a clinical psychologist with the Health and Care Professions Council.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.
-Applicants must also hold the BPS-accredited QiCN knowledge dimension.
+Applicants must also hold the BPS-accredited QiCN knowledge dimension (adult or paediatric).

 See international equivalent qualifications on the International Office website.